ronaldoussoren/pyobjc/docs/api/module-objc.rst

    :type key: an arbitrary object, the same object must be used to
                retrieve the value.
    :param value: value for the associated object
-   :param policy: policy for the assiocation (see below)
+   :param policy: policy for the association (see below)

    Associate *assoc* with *object* under name *name*.